researchgate/broker/README.md

 broker
 ======

+Note: this project is not actively maintained anymore.
+Since [satis](http://getcomposer.org/doc/articles/handling-private-packages-with-satis.md#downloads) supports a similar functionality now, you should use satis instead.

 broker is a full repository proxy for [composer](https://github.com/composer/composer).
 It takes a composer file, downloads all requirements and all dependencies, and then publishes a new repository with all these packages.
 Instead of [packagist](https://github.com/composer/packagist)